-The Company operates in four reportable segments: (1) Fueling and Commercial sites through Dor Alon Energy In Israel (1988) Ltd. (hereafter-Dor Alon) (2) Supermarkets through Mega Retail Ltd (hereafter-Mega) (3) Non-Food Retail and Wholesale through Bee Group Retail Ltd. (hereafter-Bee Group), (4) Real Estate through Blue Square Real Estate Ltd. (hereafter-BSRE).
-The Company has two more operating segments that do not meet the quantitative threshold and accordingly are presented as "Other activities" in the segment disclosure: Cellular activity and the Company's share in issuance and clearance of credit cards activity.
+The Company operates in four reportable segments: (1) Fueling and Commercial sites through Dor Alon Energy In Israel (1988) Ltd. (hereafter-Dor Alon) (2) Supermarkets through Mega Retail Ltd (hereafter-Mega) (3) Houseware and Textile (Retail and Wholesale) through Na'aman Group (NV) Ltd. (hereafter-Na'aman), (4) Real Estate through Blue Square Real Estate Ltd. (hereafter-BSRE).
+The Company has three more operating segments that do not meet the quantitative threshold and accordingly are presented as "Other activities" in the segment disclosure: Cellular activity, the Company's share in issuance and clearance of credit cards activity, the baby products sector and the operation of logistic center in Beer Tuvia.